 Dr. Enah has focused her research on the development of theory-based, culturally-sensitive interventions directed toward African American rural adolescents (AARAs) at risk for contracting HIV and other sexually transmitted diseases.
 Her interest in the study of sexual risk behaviors among AARAs and the development of HIV risk reduction interventions stems from her roots in Cameroon Africa where she was exposed to similar rural populations living in poverty and experiencing HIV/AIDS related health disparities.

 Unfortunately, African Americans (AAs) in the rural Deep South continue to experience a disproportionate increase in new HIV/AIDS infection despite the availability of HIV prevention interventions with demonstrated effectiveness.
-And the number of new cases of HIV/AIDS among adolescents is rapidly increasing and more than ever it is important that prevention interventions target young adolescents prior to their becoming sexually active.
+The number of new cases of HIV/AIDS among adolescents is rapidly increasing and more than ever it is important that prevention interventions target young adolescents prior to their becoming sexually active.

 However, few interventions are directed toward young adolescents.
 As one might expect, electronic gaming interventions hold promise of being developmentally appropriate for young adolescents.
 However, research involving the use of such strategies in HIV prevention is quite limited.
 Dr. Enah's progress hope to adds to the body of knowledge by developing a proof of concept prototype for an individually tailored, electronic HIV prevention adventure game for young AARAs ages 12-14 years.
 Enah will conduct focus groups with the AARAs to better understand sociocontextual influences on the sexual risk.